Assessment and feedback resources

 Watch Brenda Smith talk about assessment and feedback at the University of Nottingham

-Leeds Metropolitan University (2010) First Level Assessment: aligning perceptions and practice with puprose.
+Leeds Beckett University (2010) First Level Assessment: aligning perceptions and practice with puprose.

-Gibbs, G (2010) Using assessment to support student learning, Leeds Metropoitan University.
+Gibbs, G (2010) adapted by The University of East Anglia (2011) Using assessment to support student learning, Leeds Beckett University.

-Joughin, G (2010) A short guide to oral assessment, Leeds Metropolitan University and University of Wollongang
+Joughin, G (2010) A short guide to oral assessment, Leeds Beckett University and University of Wollongang

-Leeds Metropolitan University (2010) A student guide to university assessment.
+Leeds Beckett University (2010) A student guide to university assessment.
 This can be downloaded as a PDF or viewed on screen with video and audio.

 Nichol, D (2009) Transforming assessment and feedback: enhancing integration and empowerment in the first year, The Quality Assurance Agency for Higher Education, Mansfield

 Nichol (2009) sets out 12 principles for good assessment and feedback.
 These were distilled from recent research on assessment and student success and the QAA Code of Practice on assessment (2006).